-We Uuuuh and Aaaah and Ooooh, and even wipe a baby tear at the corner of our eye (I’m not crying, YOU’re crying), and shower them with our good wishes for a beautiful life together.
+We Uuuuh and Aaaah and Ooooh, and even wipe a baby tear from the corner of our eye (I’m not crying, you’re crying).
+We shower them with good wishes for a beautiful life together.

 The ceremony now over, all bets are off.
-Parched beyond belief, the clan agrees the very first thing to do is procure water asap.
-Instead, we throw ourselves in abandonment at the first Champagne flutes and foie gras toasts that meet our path.
+Parched beyond belief, the clan agrees the very first thing to do is to procure water, urgently.
+Instead, we throw ourselves in abandon at the first Champagne flute and foie gras toast that meet our path.
 Well, at least we tried, even for a second.

 Time goes by but the Avatar tree sits still.
 There should have been shooting stars honoring this night, and I’m sure there were.
 But I was too busy to notice.
 Too busy dancing barefoot until four in the morning, watching a guy with an enormous (real) diamond earring vogue like the nineties are back (PS: they are), drinking the equivalent of a lobotomy in Champagne and probably costing my cousins a pretty penny in bubbles (sorry boys!).

 I can bet everyone in attendance fell asleep smiling that night.
-As did I, with the grooms’ smiles tattooed on my brain and laughter echoing in my head.
+I know I did, with the grooms’ smiles tattooed on my brain and laughter echoing in my head.
 It was a gay wedding, a very gay wedding indeed.